PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Simulation

-Both NFPA-NAC in Fig.\ref{fig:NFPA-NAC} and NFPA-ANAC in Fig.\ref{fig:NFPA-ANAC} are advantageous for implementing powerful edge servers due to their ability to allocate channel and task scheduling resources efficiently.
-However, the lack of communication resources can prevent the development of more efficient systems.
+{The convergence rate of distributed algorithms can be hindered by a lack of reliable communication resources.
+However, both NFPA-NAC and NFPA-ANAC (as shown in Fig.\ref{fig:NFPA-NAC} and \ref{fig:NFPA-ANAC} respectively) are advantageous for the implementation of powerful edge servers.
+This is due to their ability to efficiently allocate channel and task-scheduling resources.
 We show the performance of algorithms NFPA-NAC and NFPA-ANAC in different channel conditions ($p=0.3, 0.5, 0.7, 0.9$) in Fig.\ref{fig:NFPA-NAC} and Fig.\ref{fig:NFPA-ANAC} without repeated experiments.
 We observe that the PAoI values gradually decline and eventually stabilize as the iterations proceed.
 Moreover, the lower the value of channel condition $p$, the slower the convergence rate.
 Additionally, it can be observed that PAoI can be more optimal with better channel conditions because users have more options for offloading.
-We note that in our simulations the algorithm NFPA-NAC cannot successfully iterate in each iteration, while NFPA-ANAC can successfully iterate using the limited information in each iteration.
+We note that in our simulations the algorithm NFPA-NAC cannot successfully iterate in each iteration, while NFPA-ANAC can successfully iterate using the limited information in each iteration. }

-To illustrate the difference between the two algorithms NFPA-NAC and NFPA-ANAC more systematically, Fig.\ref{fig:compare} with various channel conditions ($p=0.7, 0.8, 0.9, 0.99$) compares the convergence of the two algorithms.
+{To illustrate the differences between the synchronous and asynchronous parallel algorithms, specifically NFPA-NAC and NFPA-ANAC, we can refer to Fig.\ref{fig:compare}.
+This figure depicts the convergence of these two algorithms under various channel conditions ($p=0.7, 0.8, 0.9, 0.99$).
 In contrast to Fig.\ref{fig:5}, we choose a better initial value, more users, and a large number of repeated experiments to help explain the convergence characteristics.
 Both methods have similar rates of convergence in acceptable channels ($p=0.9, 0.99$).
 However, the convergence rate advantage of algorithm NFPA-ANAC, however, is fairly apparent in the ($p=0.7, 0.8$) channel because of the poorer channel quality.
+This observation verifies our discussion in Section \ref{subsec:Discussion-AsynchronousADMM}, as it clearly demonstrates that the asynchronous parallel algorithm (NFPA-ANAC) exhibits greater communication efficiency, particularly in unreliable channel conditions.}